istd50043-2023-spring/lecture_notes/l12_yarn.md

 * Mesos
     * Static partitioning of resources
     * Mesos master and Mesos Agent
-    * Multi-framework supports through Mesos Agents
+    * Multi-framework support through Mesos Agents
-	* Framework agent ask for resource from mesos master and schedule its own jobs
+	* Framework agent ask for resource from mesos master and schedules its own jobs
 * Google's Borg
     * Large-scale cluster management at Google with Borg, Abhishek